pat-marty/the-local-ibex-source/content/en/docs/hiking/schwalmis.md

 <p align="center">
     <img src="IMG_4460.JPG" alt="" class="landscape">
     <em>From the end of the Glattgrat at the Schuenegg.
-The path we took continues towards the Brisen (peak in the center of the frame) and can be seen on the right-hand side of the image.</em>
+The path we took continued towards the Brisen (peak in the center of the frame) and can be seen on the right-hand side of the image.</em>
 </p>

 The brief traverse from the <hl>Schuenegg</hl> to the <hl>Steinalper Jochi</hl> was by far the most exposed part of the hike.
 The path is quite narrow and follows one of the natural rock-bands on the mountain face.
 I've drawn the approximate path in below: